-You can take a new digital photograph or scan a recent (taken within the last six months) photograph with a digital scanner, as long as it meets the compositional and technical specifications listed below.
-Test your photos through the photo validation link on the E-DV website, which provides additional technical advice on photo composition and examples of acceptable and unacceptable photos.
-Do not submit an old photograph.
+You can take a new digital photograph or scan a recent (taken within the last six months) photograph with a digital scanner, as long as it meets all of the standards below.
+DV entry photos must be of the same quality and composition as U.S. visa photos.
+You can see examples of acceptable photos here. https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/photos/photo-examples.html.
+Do not submit a photograph older than six months or a photograph that does not meet all of the standards described below.
 Submitting the same photograph that you submitted with a prior year's entry, a photograph that has been manipulated, or a photograph that does not meet the specifications below will result in disqualification.